qusers/Q/docs/analytical-charge-corrections/PROPOSED_GOAL.md

-# Approved goal — persistent tracker activation pending
+# Approved goal — active

-The user approved this goal and its scope limits.
-The previous goal remains paused in the thread's tracker, which refuses to register a replacement while an unfinished goal exists.
-Do not mark the previous goal achieved to bypass this restriction.
-Register this approved objective once the previous tracker entry is cleared; approval is not a claim that implementation is complete.
+The user approved this goal and its scope limits, cleared the previous tracker entry, and authorized pursuit.
+The replacement persistent goal is registered and active.
+Activation is not a claim that implementation is complete.

 Implement and validate analytical corrections for charged perturbations in Q's existing molecular dynamics (MD) workflow with finite spherical boundaries,